aws-samples/karpenter-blueprints/blueprints/disruption-budgets/README.md

 You might apply this configuration if outside of core business hours you prefer a higher set of disruptions to speed up the roll out of AMI updates for example.

-The following Disruption Budgets says, for a 4 hour timeframe from UTC 22:00 only disrupt 20% of nodes, but during normal operations only disrupt 10% of nodes.
+The following Disruption Budgets says, for a 4 hour timeframe from UTC 22:00 only disrupt 20% of nodes, but during normal operations (UTC 2:00 - 22:00) only disrupt 10% of nodes.

 ```
 apiVersion: karpenter.sh/v1beta1